-This switch provides power to the vacuum pump integrated within the head system.
+This switch provides power to the vacuum pump integrated within the head system, and the tank manager panel in the head.
 Without engaging this switch, the head will not operate.
-It also activates the tank manager level monitor panel in the head compartment.

 • Holding Tank Discharge

 This switch provides power to the discharge pump control for the head system.